jbcodeforce/spark-studies/docs/index.md

 /spark/bin/spark-submit --master spark://spark-master:7077 --class     org.apache.spark.examples.SparkPi  /spark/examples/jars/spark-examples_2.11-2.4.4.jar 1000
 ```

-## Using Docker Compose
+### Using Docker Compose

 To manage workers and master and spark submit container, the best is to use docker-compose.
 The docker compose file is in the root directory of this repository.

 It uses two scripts to start the master or worker automatically.
-The environment variables to parametrize the WEB UI port, master node URL, and master port are set in the docker compose file.
+The environment variables to parameterize the WEB UI port, master node URL, and master port are set in the docker compose file.
 Start the cluster with 3 workers.

 ```shell
     docker-compose up --scale spark-worker=3